Photo by Loy Elliott

 Research Corps & Science Summit

-- The South Mountain Research Corps: Develops, builds, and sustains a highly regarded applied research program that supports existing and emerging natural and cultural resource conservation efforts throughout the South Mountain landscape;
+Piloting a collaborative research program that supports academic institutions and the existing and emerging natural and cultural resource conservation efforts throughout the South Mountain landscape.

 The South Mountain Partnership is a network of people and organizations working toward common goals.
 As such, this program is envisioned as one facilitated by the Partnership and managed by a working committee of stakeholders from throughout the region.

 2020 Update: Year 1 Pilot Report is now available.

 2019 Update: Pilot launched via Inaugural Science Summit.

 - Biannual Science Summit: Highlights landscape research taking place in the region and builds a network of agencies, property owners, academic institutions, land managers, researchers, and university students who share information, expertise, and resources; connects students to internship and career opportunities.

 - Research Corps: Engages researchers and university students in applied research projects along with land owners or land managers.
 Supports the existing and emerging natural and cultural resource conservation efforts of land owners and land managers;